matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 }
 ```

 - Each room MAY have state events `m.room.moderator_of`.
+A room that has state events `m.room.moderator_of` is a moderation room.

 ```jsonc
 {